gbdev/pandocs/src/MBC1.md

 This is the first MBC chip for the Game Boy.
-Any newer MBC chips work similarly, so it is relatively easy to upgrade a program from one MBC chip to another - or to make it compatible with several different types of MBCs.
+Any newer MBC chips work similarly, so it is relatively easy to upgrade a program from one MBC chip to another - or to make it compatible with several types of MBCs.

 In its default configuration, MBC1 supports up to 512 KiB ROM with up to 32 KiB of banked RAM.
-Some cartridges wire the MBC differently, where the 2-bit RAM banking register is wired as an extension of the ROM banking register (instead of to RAM) in order to support up to 2 MiB ROM, at the cost of only supporting a fixed 8 kiB of cartridge RAM.
+Some cartridges wire the MBC differently, where the 2-bit RAM banking register is wired as an extension of the ROM banking register (instead of to RAM) in order to support up to 2 MiB ROM, at the cost of only supporting a fixed 8 KiB of cartridge RAM.
 All MBC1 cartridges with 1 MiB of ROM or more use this alternate wiring.
 Also see the note on MBC1M multi-game compilation carts below.